 Here we outline the key differences between an Abdominoplasty (Tummy Tuck) and Liposuction in achieving a flatter stomach.

 Liposuction is an effective body contouring procedure that removes excess fatty tissue from specific areas of the body.
-The ultrasound-assisted energy used in the Vaser Liposuction treatment helps to stimulate collagen production enabling the cosmetic surgeon to create smooth contours without skin dimpling.
+The ultrasound-assisted energy used in the Vaser Liposuction treatment helps to stimulate collagen production enabling the liposuction expert to create smooth contours without skin dimpling.
 And with the addition of J-Plasma technology, some immediate skin tightening of the treated area can be achieved.

 Liposuction is a popular cosmetic surgery method for removing stubborn fat deposits that aren’t responsive to diet and exercise in areas such as the abdomen, love handles, thighs, buttocks and arms.
 This is because it is far less invasive than some plastic surgery procedures, including Abdominoplasty, and can treat multiple areas during the same treatment.